-Serbia: Excise on Electricity as of 1st August24.
-June 2015. / News Serbia Energy
+Serbia: Excise on Electricity as of 1st August, News Serbia Energy

 Committee on Finance of the Serbian National Assembly has accepted by a majority vote the Draft Amendments to the Law on Excise Duty in principle, by which the introduction of the excise duty on electricity amounting to 7.5 percent is also envisaged as of 1st August.